-When we were kids our moms used to say, “eat your vegetables”.
+When we were kids, our moms would say, “eat your vegetables”.
 At the time, we hated the idea.
-We would do everything in our power to avoid vegetables.
-Now, as adults, we’re glad our parents nudged us to make healthy food choices.
+We would do everything to avoid it.
+Now, as adults, we’re glad our parents encouraged healthy food choices.

 In an ideal world, we should be using System 2 all the time.
 Unfortunately, System 2 is a lazy fellow.
-Often, when we’re encountering a choice (btw, we encounter over 35,000 choices every day) before System 2 can be activated System 1 has already made the decision for us!
+Often, when we’re encountering a choice System 1 has already made the decision before System 2 can be activated!

 Our System 1 mode gets us into trouble.
 But we’re not aware it’s controlling us.
 Let me ask you 2 questions:

 A: How much time are people spending on your site?
 Answer: “Not enough”.

 B: How driven are your shoppers by discounts?
 Answer: “Too much.”

 But here’s the thing, have a conversation with your buyers and they’ll say:

 Yet, their behavior betrays what they are saying publicly.
 If shoppers saw their site visit recordings, they would not recognize themselves.
 Their System 1 is running the show and they don’t even know it.

 As a marketer in charge of a truly special product, you can’t rely on your visitor’s System 1 mode.
 Your product is objectively better but the shopper isn’t objective in System 1 mode.
 You need to activate System 2 mode if you want to improve conversion rates.